Extraction

 Extract Text Block

-Extract Text reads content from a CSS selector and saves the result into an output variable for later Blocks.
+Extract Text reads content from a CSS selector on the current page or in an HTML variable, then saves the result for later Blocks.

 At a glance